vienna-bio-center/PowerNetbox/docs/Remove-NetBoxSite.md

 ### EXAMPLE 1
 ```
 Remove-NetBoxSite -Name vbc -Recurse
-Removes a site vbc and all related objects
+Deletes a site vbc and all related objects
 ```

 ## PARAMETERS